strongbrewio/strongbrewio.github.io/_posts/2018-03-13-how-nx-affected-apps-works.md

   });
 }
 ```
-This will give us all the projects that have files that have changed, aka the 'touchedProjects'.
+This will give us all the projects that have files that have changed, a.k.a. the 'touchedProjects'.

 ### Identifying all the apps